CESNET/NOW/README.md

 ## Usage
 Interface is described in *swagger.yaml*.

-Neither authentization or authorization is handled by NOW component, only checks for VLAN ID is performed by NOW.
+Neither authentication or authorization is handled by NOW component, only checks for VLAN ID is performed by NOW.

 User identity is part of the URL query.
 NOW will impersonate this user using the configured service admin account.
 This way the authorization is delegated to OpenNebula.